VanSHOE/OSNA5/q1/report.md

 Used to compare two student objects.
 It is used in qsort in `main`.
 It places those students on the left who must come first by FCFS.

+## timerThread

+This function is what the timer thread runs.
+It is responsible for updating the global variable `curTime` and broadcasting on `timeCond` every second.
+It ensures that there is only one global view of time.

 # Algorithm

 The algorithm is pretty straight forward.